tsarangler/ECON3916-Statistical-Machine-Learning/README.md

 ## 👋 About Me

 I'm an undergraduate economics student passionate about leveraging data science to solve real-world economic problems.
-I'm actively seeking opportunities in **Data Analysis**, **Economic Consulting**, and **Finance**, where I can apply both rigorous economic thinking and cutting-edge analytical techniques.
+I'm actively seeking opportunities in **Economic Consulting** and **Finance**, where I can apply both rigorous economic thinking and cutting-edge analytical techniques.

 My goal is to bridge the gap between traditional economic theory and modern data science—combining the **why** of causal inference with the **what** of predictive analytics.